Absurdly powerful twin-turbo V8; sports-car handling in a crossover wrapper; impeccably trimmed cabin; class-leading technology features

 |Maintenance||4 Years/50,000 Miles|

-2016 Porsche Cayenne Turbo -- The Cayenne Turbo remains a true athlete in this segment, although it's an older design.
+2015 Porsche Cayenne Turbo -- The Cayenne Turbo remains the true athlete of this segment, though it's an older design and a bit pricier, too.

-Used Porsche Panamera Turbo -- The Panamera Turbo is a car, as opposed to a crossover.
-A new one is seriously expensive, but a certified pre-owned model might be available in the X6 M's price range.
+Used Porsche Panamera Turbo -- Like the RS 7, the Panamera Turbo is a car, not a crossover, but what a car!
+You'll pay much more for a new one, but a certified pre-owned model might be available in the X6 M's price range.